ParadisecPlatform/repository/documentation/repository-layout.md

 ## Documentation

 The document folder at `${ROOT}/documentation` contains detailed documentation on developing and deploying this code.

 ## User Interface

-The User Interface (UI) code found in the folder `${ROOT}/ui`.
+The User Interface (UI) code is found in the folder `${ROOT}/ui`.
 The core technologies used to build the UI include:

 -   VueJS: https://vuejs.org/v2/guide/
     -   the UI framework